eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

 All `XRCE` entities created with the session will be removed.
 This function logs out a session, disabling any other `XRCE` communication with the *Agent*.

-:session: Session structure previously initialized.
+:session: Session structure previously initialized and created.

 ------